monkelab/MonkePad/README.md

 ## Modification
-MonkePad has multiple constants declared near the top of the file
+MonkePad has multiple constants declared near the top of the file<br/>
 ![image](https://user-images.githubusercontent.com/80077386/124516274-1d386480-dd96-11eb-9d49-1b568cede2f1.png)

 You can change these to fit your wants.
 For example: